learn-co-curriculum/react-hooks-component-mounting-lab/README.md

 Go on and run the app with `npm start`.
 The app is already partially working, but there are some changes we need to make.
-By clicking 'Add Timer', timers will get added to the page, but stay a `0`.
+By clicking 'Add Timer', timers will get added to the page, but stay at `0`.

 In order to get our timers working properly, we will need to use component lifecycle methods to handle initiating and clearing an interval.